 Best papers of RailNorrköping 2019

-The board of IAROR have selected ten best papers presented at RailNorrköping 2019.
+The board of IAROR has selected the ten best papers presented at RailNorrköping 2019.
 These papers were invited to publish in a special issue of the Journal of Rail Transport Planning and Management.

 The ten best papers are:

 - Egidio Quaglietta, Meng Wang and Rob M.P.
 Goverde: A multi-state train-following model for the analysis of Virtual Coupling railway operations

 - Yongqiu Zhu and Rob M.P.
 Goverde: Dynamic and robust timetable rescheduling for uncertain railway disruptions